git-moss/DrivenByMossWiki/Native-Instruments-Kontrol1.md

 ## Scale Mode

 Press **SHIFT+SCALE** button to enter the configuration mode for the current scale.
 Press again to close this mode.
+The scale is only indicated by the LEDs above the keys, the keys always behave the same.

 * Use the knobs above the parameters to change their value.
 * Use the cursor left and right buttons or the main encoder to change the scale.
 * Use the cursor up and down to change the base note.
+* **BACK** - Closes the scale mode
+* **ENTER** - Closes the scale mode

 ## Preferences Dialog